ome/omero-cli-transfer/README.md

 `--folder` allows the user to point to a previously-unpacked folder rather than a single file.

+`--merge` will use existing Projects, Datasets and Screens if the current user already owns entities with the same name as ones defined in `transfer.xml`, effectively merging the "new" unpacked entities with existing ones.

 Examples:
 ```
 omero transfer unpack transfer_pack.zip